 Our school is a happy environment that develops happy children.
-As a result we tend to have very low incidents of poor behaviour.
-However, children are children; it would be odd to not expect our pupils to get it wrong from time to time and this is often the best way that they learn.
+As a result we tend to have a very low incidence of poor behaviour.
+However, children are children; it would be odd not to expect our pupils to err from time to time, and this is often the best way that they learn.
 We have a number of sanctions that are in place that encourage any misdemeanors to be reflected upon.
-Our behavioural policy is robust and does allow for a measured approach to be applied at an appropriate level.
+Our behaviour policy is robust and does allow for a measured approach to be applied at an appropriate level.

 On a more positive note, we look to reward and highlight positive behaviour in a number of ways.
 We have our school house point system which is used in a number of different ways, but will often be used to recognise positive behaviour.
-House point totals are celebrated in assemblies, giving the pupils a sense of contributing to their house's success.
-Our learning habits are also used as a positive way to re-enforce the educational attributes that we believe are important for our pupils to portray.
-Half-termly, our teachers will look to award pupils a certificate in the habit that is focussed upon.
-The certificate comes with 10 house points too and this success will be communicated home.
+House point totals are celebrated in assemblies, giving the pupils a sense of contributing to their house's success as well as working towards their own individual bronze, silver and gold house point certificates.